 Integrate and share this data.

 Our strategy is to make these datasets as accessible and interoperable as possible using existing platforms.
 But we need your feedback so we can improve and expand them.

 Existing language data is often outdated and does not necessarily represent large-scale population movements.
 We have successfully worked with partners to integrate standard language questions into ongoing surveys.
 This is essential if we are to develop language data for the countries that don’t have regular censuses.
 We’ve developed a set of standard questions that can be included in any survey.

 Use this language data to improve communication strategies.

 As we develop more data, we hope to provide the tools for service providers to design more appropriate communication strategies.
 Decisions to hire interpreters and field workers, develop radio messaging, or create new posters and flyers should all be data-driven.
-That’s only possible if we know which languages people speak.
+That’s only possible if we know which languages people speak and their preferred means of communication.
 An inclusive and participatory system requires two-way communication strategies that use languages and formats that people understand.